 I like to travel.
 I like to experience new things.
 That being said, sometimes you just get burned out and want to sit at home and binge-watch Archer or something.
-Burnout is a real thing, and it's a little insidious.
-Initially, you don't realise that anything is different, but if you get the chance to … Continue reading Some time in Asia
+Burnout is a real thing, and it’s a little insidious.
+Initially, you don’t realise that anything is different, but if you get the chance to … More Some time in Asia

 Just a quick snap.
 I got caught in a sudden rainstorm but I had to stop and take this photo, even though I only had my phone….
 The rain really made the sun sexy.

 Not that I want to promote the event or anything but I managed to get some pics at the Air Race.
 These are the Small JPEGS via the camera WiFi; if someone has a burning desire for higher resolutions just leave a comment and I’ll upload them later.